 6 skillsets you need to effectively lead the business

 In a competitive market where there is greater demand on businesses, people and resources, leaders play a critical and ever increasing role in maximising the performance of their teams, and ultimately the business.
-Here are 6 skillsets you need to effectively lead the business.
+Leaders must be armed with the tools, the confidence, and the skills to maximise their potential, lead the business, and unlock the potential in their people.

-It takes discipline, it requires boundless levels of drive and energy, and it requires ALL of your people to be aligned, focused and pulling in one direction.
+Building a high-performing business does not just happen.
+It takes discipline, boundless drive and energy, and people who are aligned, focused, and pulling in one direction.

-#1 Be a Change Agent
+#1 Position yourself as a Change Agent

 #2 Build a high-performance culture

-#3 Be commercial ‘savvy’
+#3 Become more commercial ‘savvy’

 #4 Develop a laser beam customer focus